Chapter 13 Bankruptcy

 Read more in our Bankruptcy FAQ and bankruptcy blog.

 Additional Benefits Of Chapter 13

 - Filing for bankruptcy can delay foreclosure proceedings to catch up on the mortgage or buy time for alternative solutions.
 If you are able to keep current with the house payments, the arrears can be rolled into your Chapter 13 plan.

 - If you owe more than what your home is currently worth, Chapter 13 may allow you to discharge a second mortgage on your home.

 - If you owe more than what your car is currently worth, Chapter 13 can restructure your auto loan to make it more affordable.

 Our attorneys have helped hundreds of Illinois families get out of debt through bankruptcy.
 We prepare your filing and negotiate with the trustee to make sure that your monthly payments are reasonable.
 If you qualify, we can even start your bankruptcy filing with no money down.

-Contact us today to arrange a free consultation with our experienced bankruptcy attorneys.
+Contact us today to arrange a free consultation with our experienced bankruptcy attorneys to file chapter 13 in 1 day.
 We have offices in the Chicago (West Loop) and Waukegan.

 Call For Your Strategy Consultation